Algebraic groups in non-commutative probability theory revisited: Group structures from convolutions: the classical case

-\begin{proof} Iterating the coproduct formula (\ref{copro1}) gives
+\begin{proof} Iterating the coproduct formula \eqref{copro1} gives

 where $OP^k_n$ and $P^k_n$ stand for the set of ordered partitions of length $k$ respectively the set of partitions of length $k$ of $[n]$.
-The last identity is known as the Leonov--Shiryaev definition of multivariate cumulants (see for instance \cite[Eq.~(12)]{efptz}). \end{proof}
+The last term provides the Leonov--Shiryaev definition of multivariate cumulants, see~\cite[Sec.~3.2]{peccati_taqqu_11}.
+The combinatorial study of the moments/cumulants relations actually goes back at least to Sch\"utzenberger's thesis \cite{schutz}; see for instance \cite[Eq.~(12)]{efptz} for details on an Hopf algebraic account). \end{proof}

 However, these ideas can be recast differently.
 Consider a basis element $b_I=b_{i_1}\cdots b_{i_k}$ in $\mathcal X$.
 We use Proposition \ref{cumformu} to introduce another system of coordinates on $\mathcal G$.
 Let $\mathcal Y$ be the set of the $c_I$, where, setting $n:=|I|$,